-Abdul Rasheed – Free, but his chance for justice was destroyed
+Abdul Rasheed – His chance for justice was destroyed

 Case Background